Stauffer, Son & Co.Copyright © David Boettcher 2006 - 2022 all rights reserved.

 Stauffer & Co. and IWC

 Stauffer, Son & Co.
-(SS&Co.) was a much older company than IWC, having been founded in 1830 whereas IWC was founded in 1868.
-From 1894 the London branch, Stauffer & Co.
-(S&Co.), started to buy watches and movements from IWC and other makers.
-Because of this connection with IWC, people sometimes mistakenly assume that watches or movements marked "SS&Co."" or "S&Co." or "Peerless" are IWC watches, or contain IWC movements, which is often not the case.
-See the section Stauffer and IWC on my IWC page for a discussion of the relationship between Stauffer & Co. and IWC and how to identify an IWC movement.
+(SS&Co.) was a much older company than the International Watch Company of Schaffhausen, Stauffer having been founded in 1830 whereas IWC was founded in 1868.
+From 1894 the London company Stauffer & Co.
+(S&Co.), started to import watches made by IWC.
+These IWC watches carry Stauffer trademarks “S&Co.” and “Peerless”.
+Because of this it is sometimes erroneously assumed that all watches with Stauffer trademarks were made by IWC, which is often not the case.
+See the section Stauffer and IWC on my IWC page for a discussion of the relationship between Stauffer & Co. and IWC, and how to identify an IWC movement.

 Back to the top of the page.